Number Conservation via Particle Flow in One-dimensional Cellular Automata: Examples and diagrams

 This is done in Figure~\ref{fig:elementary-conserving-automata}.
 The figure must be read from left to right and from top to bottom.
 The first column contains all possible box diagrams for the first step of the construction.
 To the right of each diagram and right-below of it are its refinements, the diagrams for all the possible next steps of the construction.
 So the second box diagram in the first column has four refinements, and the second of them, two.

 The rightmost column contains the code numbers of the ECA that belong to the flows in column 3.
 The code numbers were given by Wolfram \cite{Wolfram1983}.
 If a rule is a shift rule $\hat\sigma^k$, the name of the rule is also given.
-Since we have here silently switched back to the symmetrical cellular neighbourhoods with $r_1 = r_2 = 1$, the shift speed is different from that what we would have seen in the context of Figure~\ref{fig:sigma-3}.
+Since we have here switched back to a symmetrical cellular neighbourhood, the shift speed is different from that what we would have seen in the context of Figure~\ref{fig:sigma-3}.

 Some rule names are put in braces.
 They belong to rules that occur more than once in the diagram, constructed in different ways.
 For an unknown reason it is only Rule 204, the identity function, that occurs more than once.
-But there is only one construction of Rule 204 that is tight; it is the construction that is not put in braces.
+But there is only one construction of Rule 204 that uses bound half-flows; it is that one in which the rule name is not put in braces.

-One new phenomenon appears here: It can happen that the up-arrow line is below the down-arrow line.
-This happens the first time in the construction of Rule 184.
-It is the reason why the boundaries on $\fmin$ and $\fmax$ are drawn with an arrow to distinguish them, and not just as thin lines.
+One new phenomenon appears here: It can happen that the ``upper'' grey line is below the ``lower'' grey line.
+This occurs the first time in the construction of Rule 184.
+It is the reason why the two types of grey lines have distinct shapes.

 The result of this calculation is that the only number-conserving ECA rules are the shift rules $\hat\sigma^{-1}$, $\hat\sigma^0$, $\hat\sigma^1$, the so-called ``traffic rule'' 184, and Rule 226, which is Rule 184 with left and right exchanged.